 Arcade mode makes the campaign completely different again

 It’s Doom distilled.
 It’s Doom amplified.
 It’s the essence of Doom reworked and refocused into an even more pure, direct, and no-nonsense form.
-And it’s really fun, and you can rub your friends’ faces in it when you dismember the great big monster faster and better than they do.
+And you can rub your friends’ faces in it when you objectively dismember the great big monster faster and better than they do.
 So that’s good.

 Doom’s multiplayer is good, I promise.
-I know it’s come in for a lot of flack since the game’s launch, and I know the fashionable opinion is that it’s rubbish, but it’s not.
+I know it’s come in for a lot of flack since the game’s launch, and I know the fashionable opinion is that it’s rubbish.
+But it’s not.
 Honestly.
 I’ve put in dozens of hours on it already, triple-prestiged with minimal fuss and even less compulsion to stop, and I’m not even a big online multiplayer guy.
 A bit of Halo, a fair old dash of Crucible, and that’s it.
 I do not get dragged into online shooters.
-Yet I’ve put more time into Doom’s multiplayer than I have a lot of whole games this year.
+Yet I’ve put more time into Doom’s multiplayer than I have a lot of whole games over the last couple of years.

-I think, possibly, part of the reason for the naysaying is that while Doom’s multiplayer looks a bit superficially Quake-like, it doesn’t deliver a full Quake experience.
+I think, possibly, part of the reason for the naysaying is that while Doom’s multiplayer looks superficially a bit like Quake, it doesn’t deliver a full Quake experience.
 I think that threw a lot of people off.
 And that’s understandable.
 After all, there’s nothing more jarring than something being almost like something you recognise, but not quite.
 And while Doom launched as a fast, anarchic, aerial-focused shooter with a recognisable weapon-set, it definitely is not the same as Quake.
 Its maps are more cramped, as much the product of choke-points and corridor stand-offs as wide, open, sky-high battlefields.
-But play for a bit longer, and let go your preconceptions, and Doom has a hell of a lot going for it in its own right.
+But play for a bit longer, and let go your preconceptions, and Doom's multiplayer has a hell of a lot going for it in its own right.

 It’s the weapon load-outs that do it as much as anything.
-I know that many balked at the lack of a full, 12-gun set-up and multifarious timed weapon drops, but Doom’s load-out system, taking in two weapons (free choice), a grenade, and a power-up, brings a whole different type of depth all of its own.
+I know that many balked at the lack of a full, 12-gun set-up and multifarious timed weapon drops, but Doom’s load-out system, taking in a free choice of two weapons, a grenade, and a perk, brings a whole different type of depth all of its own.
 It’s ostensibly a big, broad arena shooter, but really it’s a much more intricate game of lightning-fast micro-strategy.
 With every FPS weapon archetype available, here’s a hell of a lot to think about in Doom, and with only two weapons to play with at any given time, there’s a hell of a lot of fun to be had in just experimenting to work out a favoured system.
 It looks brash and bombastic, but it’s an complex, and eminently player-driven game.

 SnapMap will give you endless new flavours of Doom on a daily basis

-As well as the campaign and multiplayer, there’s yet another wave of constantly generating, fresh new Doom coming out of the SnapMap community daily.
+As well as the campaign and multiplayer, there’s yet another wave fresh new Doom pouring out of the SnapMap community daily.
 Doom’s replacement for modding, the SnapMap level building tools have only expanded, improved, and become more powerful (and fun) since the game’s launch.

-And it’s not just about playing either.
+And it’s not just about playing.
 There’s building to be done too.
-Doom’s campaign takes about 15 hours to finish.
-I’ve spent at least that long working on one SnapMap level.
+Doom’s campaign takes about 15 hours to finish, and I’ve spent at least that long working on one SnapMap level.
 And I loved every minute of it.
-Forget that the simple act of making things is always fun (actually, don’t, because that’s always vitally important).
-The sheer process of learning and understanding, reworking and breaking Doom’s SnapMap tool rules is a game in itself.
-There is some seriously powerful stuff to be done here even on the most basic level, but once you get into the deeper, more complex – but still surprisingly accessible – stuff, SnapMap will become a rabbit hole of creative discovery from which you might never escape.
+Forget that the simple act of making things is always fun in itself.
+The sheer process of learning and understanding, reworking and breaking Doom’s SnapMap tool rules is a game all of its own.
+There is some seriously powerful stuff to plat with here, even on the most basic level, but once you get into the deeper, more complex – but still surprisingly accessible – possibilities, SnapMap will become a rabbit hole of creative discovery from which you might never escape.